 - 25% *Wild Turkey Master’s Keep (86.8 proof; seventeen years)

 This recipe is easy and rather straightforward.
 Simple parts means you don’t have to turn your kitchen into Mr. Wizard’s World.
 Use a shot glass for measuring or simply “eyeball it” in an everyday rocks glass.
 Give it a swirl and done.
 I think you’ll find this blend to be firmly rooted in the familiar Wild Turkey 101 profile, though laced with maturity and added complexity.
-The Rare Breed (batch 116.8) gives the blend a bold base, the Russell’s Reserve 10-year achieves dilution while introducing maturity at the same time, and the 17-year Master’s Keep adds significant complexity from an era long gone by.
+The Rare Breed (batch 116.8) gives the blend a bold base, the Russell’s Reserve Ten-Year achieves dilution while introducing maturity at the same time, and the seventeen-year Master’s Keep adds significant complexity from an era long gone.
 The combination of these three whiskeys make for a near-101-proof bourbon I think you’ll genuinely appreciate.

-*Substitution – if you don’t have Master’s Keep 17-year, try Master’s Keep Decades.
-It will give you a slightly different profile, though arguably as delicious.
-In order to reach 101 proof, however, you’ll need to add a little less Rare Breed (as Decades is 104 proof vs. MK17’s 86.8 proof).
+*Substitution – if you don’t have Master’s Keep Seventeen-Year, try Master’s Keep Decades.
+It will result in a slightly different profile, though arguably as delicious.
+In order to reach 101 proof, however, you’ll need to add a little less Rare Breed (as Decades is 104 proof vs. the seventeen-year Master’s Keep’s 86.8 proof).

 In closing, I think the main thing to keep in mind when blending whiskey – Wild Turkey or otherwise – is to have fun.
 Try to have a goal in mind but don’t get too disappointed if things turn out far different than you imagined.
 Sometimes surprises make for wonderful discoveries.
 Besides, whatever the outcome you’ll probably learn something new in the process – which profiles do or don’t work well together, and what’s better left alone.
 At the end of the day, it all comes down to enjoying what’s in your glass.
 If you accomplish that task … well, I’d call that success.
 Cheers!